gramiojs/keyboards/README.md

 # @gramio/keyboards

-Framework-agnostic Telegram bot keyboard builder with many cool features!
+Framework-agnostic Telegram bot keyboard (and inline query result) builder with many cool features!

 ### Installation (if you don't use GramIO)